ChrisWhealy/DistributedSystemNotes/Lecture 9.md

 ![Bad Snapshot](./img/L9%20Bad%20Snapshot.png)

 No, this is in fact impossible because as soon as a process records its own state, it must immediately send out marker messages.
-This is the rule that makes it impossible for event `B` to send message `m` to `P2`.
-As soon as the internal state of `P1` is recorded, the marker message will be sent to `P2`, and because channels are FIFO queues, it is impossible for message `m` to arrive at `P2` before the marker message arrives.
+This is the rule that makes it impossible for event `B` to send message `m` to `P2` before the snapshot processing has completed.

-It is vital therefore to understand the importance of this feature of the Chandy-Lamport algorithm.
+The rules of the Chandy-Lamport Snapshot algoritm state that as soon as the internal state of `P1` is recorded, marker message ***must*** be sent on all out going channels.
+So the marker message will always be sent ***before*** `P1` send message `m` to `P2`.
+Also, because channels are FIFO queues, it is impossible for message `m` to arrive at `P2` before the marker message arrives.

-To understand this, let's consider what would happen if simultaneous initiators were ***not*** permitted:
+To understand how important this is, let's consider what would happen if simultaneous initiators were ***not*** permitted:

 * `P1` decides it wants to take a snapshot
 * `P1` sends a message to all the participants in the system saying *"Hi guys, I'd like to take a snapshot.
 Is that OK with you?"*